moiseevigor/moiseevigor.github.io/_appendices/2026-05-01-geometry-of-seeing-A1-lie-groups.md

 structure, given by $\omega_\mu(\mathrm{ad}^{\ast}_X \mu, \mathrm{ad}^{\ast}_Y \mu) = \langle\mu, [X, Y]\rangle$.
 This is why the Lie–Poisson bracket on
 $\mathfrak g^{\ast}$ has the dynamics it does: it restricts on each orbit to ordinary symplectic Hamilton equations.
-Part 2's pendulum reduction lives on one such orbit.
+Part&nbsp;2's pendulum reduction lives on one such orbit.
 </aside>